May 2026

 SEP 7

-Lead Times from Mark (IMN COGS Sheet)
+Lead Times from Intermountain (IMN COGS Sheet)

-Powder production (full turnkey)12 weeks (from Mark)
+Powder production (full turnkey)12 weeks (from Intermountain)

-Capsule production (full turnkey)6-8 weeks (from Mark)
+Capsule production (full turnkey)6-8 weeks (from Intermountain)

 Gummy production~6-8 weeks (est., capsule proxy)